+Monitor Calibration

-Monitor Calibration: The monitor was calibrated using a spectroradiometer (PhotoResearch PR650).
+The monitor was calibrated using a spectroradiometer (PhotoResearch PR650).
 To calibrate the monitor, we focused the spectroradiometer on a patch displayed on the center of the monitor.
 The patch size was 4.8cm x 4.6cm (3.67° x 3.51°).
 The optics of the radiometer sampled the emitted light from a 1° circular spot within the patch.
 The spectral power distribution of the three monitor primaries was measured in the range 380nm to 780nm at 4nm steps.
-The spectral power distribution was measured for 26 values of the input applied to the primaries.
-The applied values were in the range [0, 1] spaced 0.04 apart, where 1 corresponds to the maximum value of the allowed input and 0 corresponds to no input.
-The power distribution of the three primaries were also measured at 32 different combinations of the input in the range [0,0,0] to [1,1,1].
-These measurements were compared to the applied input settings to check the linearity of the primaries.
-The maximum absolute deviation of the x-y chromaticity between the applied and measured values were less than 0.0028 and 0.0027 for x and y chromaticity respectively, and less than 1% for luminance.
+The gamma functions for each primary were determined from measurements of the spectral power distribution for each primary at 26 equally spaced input values for that primary, in the range [0, 1] where 1 corresponds to the maximum value of the allowed input and 0 corresponds to no input.
+These gamma functions as well as the light emitted by the monitor for an input of 0 were accounted for in the stimulus display procedures (Brainard, Pelli, & Robson, 2002).
+The spectral power distribution of the three primaries were also measured at 32 different combinations of the input in the range [0,0,0] to [1,1,1].
+These measurements were used check the linearity of the display.
+The maximum absolute deviation of the x-y chromaticity between the measured values and those predicted on the basis of linearity was 0.0028 and 0.0027 for x and y chromaticity respectively, and less than 1% for luminance.

-Observer Recruitment and Exclusion: Observers were recruited from the University of Pennsylvania and the local Philadelphia community and were compensated for their time.
-Observers were screened to have normal visual acuity (20/40 or better) and normal color vision, as assessed with pseudo-isochromatic plates (S, 1977).
+Observer Recruitment and Exclusion

+Observers were recruited from the University of Pennsylvania and the local Philadelphia community and were compensated for their time.
+Observers were screened to have normal visual acuity (20/40 or better) and normal color vision, as assessed with pseudo-isochromatic plates (Ishihara, 1977).
 These exclusion criteria were specified in the pre-registration document.
 One observer was discontinued at this point as they did not meet the normal visual acuity criterion.

 Observers who passed the vision screening then participated in a practice session.
 This session also served to were screen for observers’ ability to reliably perform the psychophysical task.
 This screening was performed in the first session for each observer, which was considered a practice session.
 At the beginning of the practice session, observers were familiarized with the task.
 For this they performed a familiarization acquisition (See Methods: Experimental Details for the definition of an acquisition).
 In the familiarization acquisition, observers performed 40 trials of the task using images with covariance scale factor 0.00 (10 easy trials, 10 moderate trials, and 20 regular trials).
 In the easy trials, the observers compared images with target object luminous reflectance factor (LRF) 0.35 and 0.45.
 In the moderate trials, they compared images with target object LRF 0.40 to images with target object LRF 0.35 or 0.45.
 In the regular trials they compared images with target object LRF 0.40 to images with target object LRF in the range [0.35, 0.45].
 The data from the familiarization acquisition was not saved.
 After this the observer performed three normal acquisitions for images with covariance scale factor 0.00.
 At the end of the practice session, the mean threshold of the observer for the last two acquisitions was computed.
 The observer was excluded from further participation if their mean threshold for the last two acquisitions in the practice session exceeded 0.025 (log T2, -3.2).
 This exclusion criterion was specified in our pre-registered protocol.